ACGC/moment-islamic-civil/README.md

-# moment-islamic-civil
+moment-hijri-civil

-A Hijri calendar (Based on islamic civil calculation) plugin for moment.js.
+A Hijri calendar (Based on civil calculations) plugin for moment.js